cozy/cozy-docs/src/documents/hack/getting-started/play-with-data-system.html.md

 from the Cozy Data System.
 This is important because now, other applications will be able to use the data you store this way.

+### Source code
+The source code of this tutorial can be found [here](https://github.com/mycozycloud/cozy-tutorial/tree/data-system-odm).

 ### Getting started

 Make sure you have "Setup your development environment" and that it runs